After U.S.-China climate deal, focus on India to follow suit

-WASHINGTON/NEW DELHI (Reuters) - After this week’s carbon deal between the United States and China, No. 3 emitter India faces growing pressure to devise a clear strategy and step out of China’s shadow during pivotal global climate talks.
+WASHINGTON/NEW DELHI, Nov 13 (Reuters) - After this week’s carbon deal between the United States and China, No. 3 emitter India faces growing pressure to devise a clear strategy and step out of China’s shadow during pivotal global climate talks.

 India has given no sign what kind of commitment it will make to address climate change in a global agreement.
 Officials previously stressed that India would likely opt to slow emissions growth rather than set a peak year on the grounds it is entitled to economic growth.